tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

 1. Review the **Fields** pane, and verify that the analyzer extracted the correct fields from the test invoice.
 1. Review the **Results** pane to see the JSON response that the analyzer would return to a client application.
-1. On the **Code example** tab, view the sample code that you could use to develop an invoice processing client application that uses the Content Understanding REST interface to call your analyzer.
+1. On the **Code example** tab, view the sample code that you could use to develop a client application that uses the Content Understanding REST interface to call your analyzer.
 1. Close the **invoice-analyzer** page.

 ## Extract information from a slide image